jellyfin/jellyfin-mpv-shim/README.md

 This project is based on https://github.com/wnielson/omplex, which is available under the terms of the MIT License.
-The project was ported to python3 and modified to use mpv as the player.
+The project was ported to python3, modified to use mpv as the player, and updated to allow all features of the remote control api for video playback.